Waldorfio/cv-application/README.md

 4. Go to  http://localhost:8080/ in your browser, and start the app!

 ## How to use the app
-1.
+1. Enter your details in the form
+2. Use the Add/Delete button to add and remove sections for experience/education

 ## Future Features
-- Refactor and simplify parent methods
+- Refactor and simplify parent methods, and key management
 - Refactor code to TypeScript
 - Add option to export/generate Resume to PDF